-In May 2012 I stood down after nearly 10 years of half-time employment (latterly as Chief Executive) with ALT - the Association for Learning Technology, a trustee-led UK professional and scholarly association, leaving me free to concentrate on pro-bono work, and on flexible commissions that make good use of my skills and experience.
-Past clients include BSI, ESRC, the House of Commons, the European Trade Union Institute, JISC, Local Authorities, the National College, PA Consulting, the Trades Union Congress, the Ufi Charitable Trust, and the Centre for Research Communications.
+In May 2012 I stood down after nearly 10 years of half-time employment (latterly as Chief Executive) with ALT - the Association for Learning Technology, a trustee-led UK professional and scholarly association This left me free to concentrate on pro-bono work, and on flexible commissions that make good use of my skills and experience.
+Past clients include BSI, ESRC, the House of Commons, the European Trade Union Institute, JISC, Local Authorities, PA Consulting, the Trades Union Congress, the Ufi Charitable Trust, and the Centre for Research Communications.
 Having now reached my 70s I have greatly reduced the amount of paid work I do, though I've not stopped altogether.

 I am effective at: